macarthur-lab/matchbox/README.md

 * Insert a test patient with a cURL command to the API

-	A Patient structure would look like,
+	An example MINIMUM Patient structure would look like,
 	```
 	{
 	  "patient" : {